crf8472/libarcstk/examples/README.md

 this is to be done.
 Each of the examples refers to one of the main modules of libarcstk.

-The aim of the examples is demonstration.
-If you are interested in using libarcstk, the author feels you should have some code to start with.
+The aim of the examples is demonstration, not productive use.
+Backup any file you intend to use as input for the example applications!

 Each of the example applications lets the user input her own data and is intended to provide useful results for a specific task.